macos-setup

 # for example to pin pnpm version for spectacular

-cd ~/Developer/Work/SPA/spectacular
+cd ~/Developer/Work/web/spectacular

 corepack use pnpm@latest-10